Skip to content

 • Add your image or text inside the box.

-• Lock the anchor and select Fix position with page to keep it stable.
+• Lock the anchor and select Fix position on page to keep it stable.

 image-20250923-133324